ministryofjustice/moj-frontend/docs/roadmap.md

 ## Releases since July 2026

-After the introduction of a [sitemap](/sitemap/) the Design System documentation site is now fully accessible.
+Since the introduction of a [sitemap](/sitemap/), the Design System documentation site is now fully accessible.

-We've made content clearer on [building block statuses](/design-system-statuses/), to help users know how they should be used.
+We've made content clearer on [building block statuses](/design-system-statuses/).
+This is to help users understand how they should be used.

 ### New official components